Kitware/CMake/Help/manual/cmake-server.7.rst

   contains the test command.
 "properties"
   contains a list of test property objects.
-"backtrace"
-  contains a list of backtrace objects that specify where the test was defined.

-Each backtrace object can have the following keys:

-"path"
-  contains the full path to the file containing the statement.
-"line"
-  contains the line number in the file where the statement was defined.
-"name"
-  contains the name of the statement that added the test.

 Each test property object can have the following keys: